 “Here’s another tip: do not take a hot gun and load it when they give the ‘load’ command.
 You have 30 seconds to load the gun when they give the command, and you frequently see shooters throw in a round so that it sits in the chamber for the full 30 seconds.
 With a hot gun on a hot summer day, they’re possibly affecting the point of impact of that round.
 I try to shoot my first round as if it were my second round.
 I get into position on the load command, and then wait until I’m ready to get into my normal cadence before I load the first round.
 There are people missing targets and stretching cases because of this.”

-Most of Lon’s technical concerns deal directly with the gun’s sights and how he uses them.
+Sights and Hold Most of Lon’s technical concerns deal directly with the gun’s sights and how he uses them.

 “I use a 6 o’clock hold—on the chickens and turkeys, I cut the leg right off the bottom; I generally see a little daylight under the body with pigs and rams, and I tend to hold slightly more under the shoulder of the pig since that’s where its largest target area is."

 “But what I’m really seeing is a fuzzy blob sitting on top of a very clear front sight.
 If the sight is clear, a little fuzz on the target won’t hurt you."